Elementary Linear Algebra Autumn 2008

 5. Understanding of linear dependence and independence of sets of vectors.

-6. Understanding of linear transformations defined algebraically and geometrically, and
+6. Understanding of linear transformations defined algebraically and

 ability to find the standard matrix of a linear transformation.